dotnet/dotnet-docker/samples/dotnetapp/README.md

 ## Build an image for Alpine, Debian or Ubuntu

-.NET Core multi-platform tags result in Debian-based images, for Linux.
+.NET multi-platform tags result in Debian-based images, for Linux.
 For example, you will pull a Debian-based image if you use a simple version-based tag, such as `5.0`, as opposed to a distro-specific tag like `5.0-alpine`.

 This sample includes Dockerfile examples that explicitly target Alpine, Debian and Ubuntu.
 Docker makes it easy to use alternate Dockerfiles by using the `-f` argument.